ArktIQ-IT/.github/profile/README.md

+## 👨‍💻 About

+ArktIQ IT is owned and operated by [Remi Mikalsen](https://www.linkedin.com/in/remimikalsen/) alongside a full-time position and family life.
+While I can't take on numerous clients, with extensive experience, technology optimism, smart solutions, and enthusiasm for doing a great job, you get excellent results if we find the time and space to collaborate on your projects.

+**Experience:**
+- 25+ years in IT
+- Roles: Developer, System Architect, Project Manager, Security Manager, Development Manager, Operations Manager
+- Experience in both public and private sectors, domestically in Norway and internationally in Europe
+- Active open source contributor (smart home, banking services, security, AI, games)

+---

 ## 🚀 What we do

 ArktIQ IT specializes in delivering top-tier IT consulting services tailored to small and medium-sized businesses.
 With **over 25 years of experience** in development, system architecture, and leadership, we provide customized solutions that deliver lasting value.